ajuna-network/dotswap/README.md

 That's it!

 ### Incentive 2: 90 USDT for relaying your feedback on Dotswap v2!

-We invite up to 20 testers to provide dotswap.org v2 usability feedback this month.
+We invite up to 20 testers to provide dotswap.org v2 usability feedback in June+July.

 If you have completed Incentive 1 and would like to participate in usability testing:

-(a) Schedule a Dotswap usability testing session here at this [link](https://calendly.com/dragana-koprivica/dotswap-v2-usability-testing?month=2024-06)
+(a) Schedule a Dotswap usability testing session here at this [link](https://calendly.com/dragana-koprivica/dotswap-v2-usability-testing?month=2024-06).
+Note that the June batch is full, but we will have additional testing in July and August.

 (b) After your testing session is over, write a follow up comment to your Incentive 1 requesting 90 USDT.
 That's it!